CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: CHR (number_operand  [USING charset_name])

     The **CHR** function returns a character that corresponds to the return value of the expression specified as an argument.
-It returns 0 if it exceeds range of character code.
+When you input the code value within invalid ranges, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param number_operand: Specifies an expression that returns a numeric value.
     :param charset_name: Characterset name.
 It supports utf8 and iso88591.
     :rtype: STRING